-Absolute Priority Rule - Definition
+Absolute Priority Rule - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.